 Pyongyang court sentences American to 8 years hard labour and fine for illegal entry.

-Al Jazeera’s Steve Chao, reporting from neighbouring South Korea’s capital, Seoul, said that the meeting was key because “Kim expressed North Korea’s desire to denuclearise the Korean peninsula and also to resume the six-party talks”.
+Al Jazeera’s Steve Chao, reporting from neighbouring South Korea’s capital Seoul, said that North Korean officials told Carter that they would like to see the Korean peninsula denuclearised to further ensure peace.

 “The key moment was a meeting between Jimmy Carter and North Korea’s number two man Kim Jong-Nam.
 In that meeting Kim expressed North Korea’s desire to denuclearise the Korean peninsula and also to resume the six-party talks – talks aimed at dealing with the nuclear issue.